-As we mentioned earlier, the life settlement industry is primarily broken up into senior life settlements and viatical settlements.
+As we mentioned earlier, the life settlement industry is primarily broken up into two subsets: senior life settlements and viatical settlements.
 You cannot sell your policy twice, so you should understand which is right for you.

 The reason for this is the inverse relationship between life expectancy and the value of your insurance policy on the life settlement market.
 In blunt simplicity, the sooner you are expected to pass away, the more cash you’ll likely make in a life settlement transaction.
 Therefore the logic dictates: if you have a terminal or serious illness, a viatical settlement is probably your best option.

 If you are in good health, under age 60, or have a policy face value of less than $100k, it’s possible life settlement companies may not consider your application at all.

 How Do I Make Sure I’m Getting The Best Deal On My Senior Life Settlement?

 The life settlement industry is bid-based, and the more eyes you get on your policy, the higher chance you have of getting a high bid.
-Make sure to ask your life settlement broker for a list of providers they’ve submitted applications to, or if you’re reaching out to providers directly, get at least 5 bids.
+Make sure to ask your life settlement broker for a list of providers they’ve submitted applications to.
+Or, if you’re reaching out to providers directly, get at least five bids.

 Know that you have resources available to protect your interests when selling your life insurance policy.
 There are a number of established resources designed to protect you, including unbiased organizations like the National Association of Insurance Commissioners (NAIC) and the Life Insurance Settlement Association (LISA).

 - First, determine if a life settlement is right for you.

 - Then assess if you qualify for a viatical settlement or senior life settlement.